samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

     </div>
     <div id="collapseTenC" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Take the jumper wires with the colors green, blue, purple, grey.
+        Take another set of jumper wires.
 Take the small screwdriver and gently screw these into the motor connector.
-The don't need to be screwed hard, just gently so that if you give them a little tug they can't pull out.
-They should  be connected so that for the Jumper (J) and the Motor (M) wires that: Green (J) matches Black (M).
-Blue (J) matches Yellow (M).
-Purple (J) matches White (M).
-And Gray (J) matches Red (M).
+They don't need to be screwed hard, just gently so that if you give them a little tug they can't pull out.
 Remember righty tighty, lefty loosy!

         <br><br>
         <img src="images/assembly2/IMG_20210330_000801_compressed.jpg" class="img-fluid" alt="assemblyImage">